concourse/concourse/worker/README.md

   ## about

   *worker* is the workhorse of Concourse.
-It's responsible for the creation and deletion of the containers in which the pipeline tasks are executed.
+It's responsible for the creation and deletion of the containers in which the pipeline operations (get, check, put, task) are executed.

-  A worker node registers with the web node and is then used for executing builds and performing resource checks.
-It doesn't really decide much on its own.
+  A worker node registers with the web node(s) and is then used for executing builds and performing resource checks.

+  The ATC component in the web node(s) decides how to allocate containers to workers that have been registered in the pool, using the configured container-placement-strategy.
+It also manages the container deletion on the workers via database calls and the Garden API on the workers.

   A worker node runs the following 2 GO API's